What is Mindfulness?

 How many people will be in the group?

-In the New Forest our mindfulness courses usually consist of between 6-12 participants.
-Once a group has started, new participants will not join the group so that the group can get to know each other and feel safer together.
+Participant numbers vary but most mindfulness courses usually consist of between 8-15 participants.
+Once a group has started, new participants will generally not join the group so that the group can get to know each other and feel safer together.

 Do I have to speak during a class?

-It is up to each individual how much and how little they speak.
-Other than briefly introducing yourself at the beginning and some pair/small group work there is no commitment to speak unless you wish to.
+It is usually up to each individual how much and how little they speak.
+Other than briefly introducing yourself at the beginning and some pair/small group work in most courses there is no commitment to speak unless you wish to.
 Many people find that the atmosphere of acceptance and kindness during a mindfulness course supports them to participate in discussions and that this helps them to learn more.

 How do I know if the course is suitable for me?

-We do not offer our programmes as a treatment for any specific condition.
-Our programmes aren't suitable for those who are currently experiencing very severe physical or psychological problems.
-However, we do offer psychological therapy for these kinds of difficulties.
+Mindfulness programmes are not generally offered as a treatment for any specific condition, although some centres/course do advertise as specialises in programmes for particular needs.
+The programmes, coaching and leadership courses at New Forest Mindfulness aren't suitable for those who are currently experiencing severe physical or psychological problems.
+However, we can direct you towards psychological therapy for these kinds of difficulties.
 If you’re unsure about what you might need please give us call or email us.

 I'd rather learn Mindfulness on my own, not in a group

-For those who prefer, or if you cannot find dates to suit you, we offer all our services on a one to one basis as well as in group classes.
+For those who prefer, or if you cannot find a course to suit you, we offer MBCT on a one to one basis.
 If this is something you are interested in, please do get in touch via our enquiry forms or email.